 An MPhil normally requires 2 years of full-time or 4 years of part-time study.
 Your MPhil should demonstrate your ability to undertake an appropriate research programme and to produce a critical analysis of existing knowledge in your field of study.

-A Professional Doctorate has a maximum registration period of 6 years.
-However as a guide, the taught programme is completed within 18 months and we expect that for most students the thesis stage will be completed within a further 2.5-3 years.
+A Professional Doctorate normally requires 4 years part time study.
+As a guide, the taught programme is generally completed within 18 months and we expect that for most students the thesis stage will be completed within a further 2.5 years.
 Like the PhD your work must make an original contribution to knowledge but with a particular focus on your own area of professional practice.

 An MRes normally requires 1 year full time or 3 years part time study.